Use Cases

 JobSchedulers.jl can used to glue commands in a pipeline/workflow, and can also be used in pure Julia functions.

-Since v0.10, the speed of scheduling is 200-400X faster than previous versions, and can be used to replace Threads.@threads for ... end.
+The overhead of scheduling tasks is very low, and can be used to replace Threads.@threads for ... end.
 Scheduling 100,000 jobs can be done within 0.2 seconds.
+See more at section "Overhead Benchmark".

 Parallel Nested Loops